What types of supplements are people using the most?

 Where can I go to find a supplement that contains what it says that it does?

-There are some third-party certification/verification programs that are fee-based and voluntary.
+Some third-party certification/verification programs are fee-based and voluntary.

 - NSF International